-Our paid work-placements are integrated into the real-world, giving you the experience and network you need to help kickstart your career.
+Our optional internships will give you the experience and network to help kickstart your career.

 We look beyond traditional assessments and have designed an admissions process that is challenging, exciting, and fair.

-The programme is organised around a series of real-world problems which have been put forward by our partner network.
+The programme is organised around a series of real-world problems.
 You will tackle a new problem each term.
 These problems will provide an ideal framework to deep dive into different academic disciplines.
 You will use research methods to create your own outputs, evidencing your understanding of the challenge posed.